School of Tourism and Hotel Management

 Ects

-FOOD PRODUCTION IV
+FOOD PRODUCTION IN GASTRONOMY-IV

 Course code